johnsonjh/VEDIT/README.md

 Some (non-fatal) errors currently occur and are not of major concern.
 Determining the actual error severity requires carefully examining the output sent to the list device.*

+* **CCOM** is a cross-platform CP/M-80 2.2 emulator that supports redirecting the list device output to a file; it is available as part of the [PMINCE](https://github.com/johnsonjh/pmince) repository.

 The source code was very lightly modified to support building with these particular assembler versions.
 These changes include removing